Think about puberty. Think back to those weird, scary years.

 Meet Harnaam Kaur.

-I've been following Kaur on Instagram for more than a year now and wanted to speak to the inspiring person behind the Insta-handle.
-But despite her open-book social media presence, her seemingly-confident exterior (she has a tattoo of her own face on her leg), and her near-80,000 Instagram followers, Kaur still gets bullied, fields death threats on a daily basis, and is learning to love herself completely.
+I've been following Kaur on Instagram for more than a year now, and wanted to speak to the inspiringly tell-all person behind the handle.
+But, despite her open-book social presence (regularly chronicling heart-achingly personal trials via post captions), her seemingly-confident exterior (she has a tattoo of her own face on her leg) and her near-80K Instagram follower fan-base, Kaur still gets bullied, fields death threats on a daily basis, and is learning to love herself completely.

-VICE: So for those who don't know, could you describe what polycystic ovary syndrome is?
+VICE: So for those that don't know, could you describe what polycystic ovary syndrome is?

-Harnaam Kaur: Polycystic ovary syndrome is a condition where the woman's level of sex hormones—estrogen and progesterone—are off balance.
+Harnaam Kaur: Yeah.
+Polycystic ovary syndrome is a condition where the woman's level of sex hormones—estrogen and progesterone—are off balance.
 Which leads to cysts and growths on the ovaries, which are benign masses.
-And that can cause problems with women's menstrual cycles, fertility, and cardiac function.
-Some of the side effects are things like diabetes, weight loss or weight gain, hair loss, alopecia, and facial hair.
+And that can cause problems with women's menstrual cycles and fertility and cardiac function.
+Some of the side effects are things like diabetes, weight loss or weight gain, hair loss, alopecia, facial hair.

 When were you diagnosed with this?